 The Organization purchases airfare from related corporations as described in Note 5.
 These related corporations, at times, contribute airfare commissions and other airfare costs to the Organization.
 The Organization has estimated the approximate fair value of these amounts to be \$10,000 for 2014, which is included in gifts-in-kind contributions and expenses in the statement of activities.
-No amounts were contributed in the year ended December 31, 2015.
+No amounts were contributed in the years ended December 31, 2015 and 2016.

 The Organization also receives food donations for its missions programs.
-The Organization has estimated the fair value of these donations to be approximately \$838,000 and \$479,000 for 2015 and 2014, respectively.
+The Organization has estimated the fair value of these donations, based on information provided by the donor, to be approximately \$958,000, \$838,000, and \$479,000 for 2016, 2015, and 2014, respectively.
 The approximate fair value of food donations is included in gifts-in-kind contributions and mission program expenses in the statement of activities.
+Gift-in-kind expense is recorded when the goods are approved for distribution for program use.
+The Organization does not sell donated gifts-in-kind and only distributes the goods for program use.